ra7eemi/goda/docs/index.md

       text: Get Started
       link: /introduction/getting-started
     - theme: alt
-      text: What is Dwaz?
+      text: What is Goda?
-      link: /introduction/what-is-dwaz
+      link: /introduction/what-is-goda

 features:
   - title: Blazing Fast
-    details: Dwaz is designed with performance in mind, making your bots respond quickly and efficiently.
+    details: Goda is designed with performance in mind, making your bots respond quickly and efficiently.
   - title: Extremely Feature-Rich
-    details: From simple message handling to advanced gateway and REST integrations, Dwaz provides everything you need.
+    details: From simple message handling to advanced gateway and REST integrations, Goda provides everything you need.
   - title: Easy to Use
     details: Clean, intuitive Go APIs let you build and scale Discord bots effortlessly.
   - title: Modern & Maintained